 Banks frequently sell and buy mortgages from each other.
 An “assignment” is the document that is the legal record of this transfer from one entity to another.
 Assignments typically contain the following information:

 The assignment of mortgage serves as proof of the transfer of the loan from one party to another.

 When one bank sells the debt to another bank, the following actions are generally done to complete the transaction.

 (Learn more in our article What's the difference between a mortgage assignment and an endorsement (transfer) of the note?)

 Courts have dismissed foreclosure cases when the foreclosing party cannot produce a written assignment of mortgage.
 Depending on state law, if the lender cannot produce a proper assignment or did not record it at the proper time, you might be able to challenge the foreclosure on the grounds that the foreclosing party does not have the right to foreclose.
 In Wyoming, for example, the assignment must be recorded prior to the start of the foreclosure.
 (Wyo.
 Stat.
 Ann. § 34-4-103).

 In some cases though, the absence of a proper assignment of mortgage will not stop a foreclosure.
 If the foreclosing party is clearly entitled to enforce the promissory note secured by a mortgage, the court may allow a foreclosure to proceed even if there is no written assignment because of the general rule that “a mortgage follows the note.”

-If you are facing foreclosure and think that there is a problem with the assignment of mortgage in your case, you should speak to a qualified attorney who can advise you about what to do in your circumstances.
+If you're facing a foreclosure and think that there's a problem with the assignment of mortgage in your case, you should speak to a qualified attorney who can advise you about what to do in your circumstances.